 - When physical inventory and associated costs do not constrain you, you can update your inventory more easily, quickly, and cost-effectively.
 If you are aware of how well a product is holding with resellers or retailers, you can simply offer it to your customers without having to wait for it to arrive in your warehouse.

 - In dropshipping, order fulfillment control and lead times are entirely in the hands of third parties.
 This means that you will be safe from the warehousing stock costs, but you will have to bear the financial burden of the dissatisfied customers.
-If your manufacturers and wholesalers mess up somewhere, the customers will come complaining to you, and then you will be responsible for compensating them.
+If your manufacturers and wholesalers mess up somewhere, the customers will come complaining to you, and you will be responsible for compensating them.

-- Dropshipping allows the advantage of stopping sales of slow-moving goods or offering new products right away.
+- Dropshipping allows the advantage of stopping sales of slow-moving goods or offering new products immediately.
 However, the other side of this perk is that you have no control over the inventory of your suppliers.
 If they run out of stock, it means you have nothing to sell to the customers you committed to.